Potential Free Agents | Federal News Network

 HOUSTON (8) — Robinson Chirinos, c; Gerrit Cole, rhp; Will Harris, rhp; Martín Maldonado, c; Collin McHugh, rhp; Wade Miley, lhp; Héctor Rondón, rhp; Joe Smith, rhp.

-MINNESOTA (6) — Jason Castro, c; Kyle Gibson, rhp; Jake Odorizzi, rhp; Michael Pineda, rhp; Sergio Romo, rhp; Jonathan Schoop, 2b.
+MINNESOTA (7) — Jason Castro, c; Kyle Gibson, rhp; Jake Odorizzi, rhp; c-Martín Pérez, lhp; Michael Pineda, rhp; Sergio Romo, rhp; Jonathan Schoop, 2b.

 NEW YORK (8) — Dellin Betances, rhp; Edwin Encarnación, dh-1b; Brett Gardner, of; Cory Gearrin, rhp; Didi Gregorius, ss; Cameron Maybin, of; Austin Romine, c; CC Sabathia, lhp.

-OAKLAND (3) — Brett Anderson, lhp; Homer Bailey, rhp; Tanner Roark, rhp.
+OAKLAND (4) — Brett Anderson, lhp; Homer Bailey, rhp; Jake Diekman, lhp; Tanner Roark, rhp.

-SEATTLE (3) — Félix Hernández, rhp; Tommy Milone, lhp; Arodys Vizcaíno, rhp.
+SEATTLE (4) — Félix Hernández, rhp; Wade LeBlanc, lhp; Tommy Milone, lhp; Arodys Vizcaíno, rhp.

 TAMPA BAY (3) — Avisaíl García, of; Travis d’Arnaud, c; Eric Sogard, 2b.

-TEXAS (6) — Welington Castillo, c; Logan Forsythe, inf; Nate Jones, rhp; Shawn Kelley, rhp; Hunter Pence, dh-of; Edinson Vólquez, rhp.
+TEXAS (7) — p-Elvis Andrus, ss; Welington Castillo, c; Logan Forsythe, inf; Nate Jones, rhp; Shawn Kelley, rhp; Hunter Pence, dh-of; Edinson Vólquez, rhp.

 TORONTO (2) — Clay Buchholz, rhp; Justin Smoak, 1b.

-ARIZONA (4) — Alex Avila, c; Jarrod Dyson, of; Yoshihisa Hirano, rhp; Adam Jones, of.
+ARIZONA (5) — Alex Avila, c; Jarrod Dyson, of; Wilmer Flores, of; Yoshihisa Hirano, rhp; Adam Jones, of.

-ATLANTA (11) — Jerry Blevins, lhp; Francisco Cervelli, c; Josh Donaldson, 3b; Billy Hamilton, of; Adeiny Hechavarría, inf; Matt Joyce, of; Dallas Keuchel, lhp; Chris Martin, rhp; Brian McCann, c; Darren O’Day, rhp; Anthony Swarzak, rhp; Josh Tomlin, rhp.
+ATLANTA (15) — Jerry Blevins, lhp; Francisco Cervelli, c; Josh Donaldson, 3b; c-Tyler Flowers, c; Billy Hamilton, of; Adeiny Hechavarría, inf; Matt Joyce, of; Dallas Keuchel, lhp; c-Nick Markakis, of; Chris Martin, rhp; Brian McCann, c; Darren O’Day, rhp; Anthony Swarzak, rhp; c-Julio Teheran, rhp; Josh Tomlin, rhp.

-CHICAGO (8) — Nick Castellanos, of; Xavier Cedeño, lhp; Steve Cishek, rhp; Cole Hamels, lhp; Brandon Kintzler, rhp; Jonathan Lucroy, c; Pedro Strop, rhp; Ben Zobrist, inf-of.
+CHICAGO (13) — Tony Barnette, rhp; Nick Castellanos, of; Xavier Cedeño, lhp; Steve Cishek, rhp; Kendall Graveman, rhp; Cole Hamels, lhp; Derek Holland, lhp; Brandon Kintzler, rhp; Jonathan Lucroy, c; Brandon Morrow, rhp; c-David Phelps, rhp; Pedro Strop, rhp; Ben Zobrist, inf-of.

 CINCINNATI (2) — José Iglesias, ss; Alex Wood, lhp.